 Accent: Smile :-)

-DIET: Pescatarian: fish, seafood, fruits, vegetables, nuts, seeds, whole grains, beans, legumes, eggs, cheese, oat milk, olive oil, herbs & spices.
-Occasional vitamins and mineral supplements are B-12, D-3, and Calcium.
+DIET: "The Mediterranean Diet" consisting of fish, seafood, poultry, fruits, vegetables, nuts, seeds, whole grains, beans, legumes, eggs, cheese, oat milk, olive oil, herbs & spices.
+Occasional vitamins and mineral supplements are Whey protein, B-12, D-3, and Calcium.
 I minimize the consumption of sugar, sodium, simple carbs, and baked goods and consume zero trans fats, alcohol, poultry, meat, fast foods, or ultra-processed products.

-HOBBIES: Reading books (Best Sellers and Signet Classics), scuba diving, and stargazing
+HOBBIES: Reading books (Best Sellers and Classics), scuba diving, and stargazing

 INTEREST: Psychology, Philosophy, Proverbs, Quotes & Astronomy